Lyme Disease Treatment: Kicking the Tick to the Curb

 • Inflammation in the brain or spinal cord

-Even if you don’t experience all of these symptoms, it’s still crucial to seek medical attention if you’ve been bitten by a tick or spent time in areas with a higher risk for tick-borne diseases.
-Early treatment can help manage and address the illness effectively.
+Even if you don’t experience all of these symptoms, it’s still important to get medical attention if you’ve been bitten or spent time in areas where Lyme-related illnesses are more common.
+Getting help early can make it easier to manage and address the issue effectively.

 Navigating Each Day with Lyme: Practical Tips for a Positive Lifestyle